Retirement of “Salesforce for Outlook”: What will be the impact for your Salesforce org?

 Chances are you’re using the cloud based LFO integration such as the Salesforce Add-In for instance.
 For this type of integrations, Salesforce announced some changes as well.

-As of Winter ‘21, Lightning sync, used for syncing contacts and events will no longer be supported.
+As of Winter ‘21, Lightning sync, used for syncing contacts and events will no longer be supported, all in-dept info can be found in this Salesforcearticle.
 Instead, Einstein Activity Capture (EAC) will be the long-term solution for syncing contacts and events between Microsoft or Google applications and Salesforce.

 Standard, all organizations will have 100 free EAC licenses available.
 Meaning this will be the go to alternative to sync your contacts and events as well as automatically log emails to Salesforce.
 Automate logged emails via EAC will remain visible in Salesforce for 6 months.
 In case you want to extend this period, you can upgrade your EAC license.